1. Top Soft Skills Examples for CVs in 2025

 CV soft skills example—personal profile

-Customer service focussed complaints resolution officer with 3+ years of experience.
-A specialist in deescalating conflict and empathising with complainants’ needs.
-Looking to take my career to the next level as complaints team supervisor for Orbex.
+Customer service-focused complaints resolution officer with 3+ years of experience.
+A specialist in de-escalating conflict and empathising with complainants’ needs.
+Looking to take my career to the next level as a complaints team supervisor for Orbex.

-As you can see, that example is packed with evidence of the candidate’s soft skills.
-The next part of a standard chronological CV format is the work experience section and it’s also a great place to include your soft skills.
+The next part of a standard chronological CV format is the work experience section, and it’s also a great place to include your soft skills.

 Marketing Manager